A General Theory of Liquidity Provisioning for Prediction Markets: Liquidity provisioning protocol for prediction markets

 At first glance, it might appear that a major downside of our approach is the need for traders to interact directly with each LP, increasing the complexity of interaction required.
 Fortunately, one can simplify the interface: there always exists a single aggregate cost function $C$ that captures the available net trades.
 Specifically, given the cost functions $C_i$ defining each market maker, the valid trades in the combined market are exactly those of their \emph{infimal convolution} $C = \bigwedge_i C_i$.
 Thus, the trader can simply choose any trade satisfying $C(\q+\r)=C(\q)$, and behind the scenes, the split $\r = \sum_i\r^i$ can be computed along with the corresponding fees.
+This aggregation yields a third equivalent notion of competing market makers.

+Equivalently, we may consider the scoring rule market (SRM) formulation of cost functions.
+As mentioned in \S~\ref{sec:scoring-rules}, a cost function market given by a convex cost function $C$ is equivalent to the scoring rule market given by its convex conjugate $G=C^*$.
+We show that our notion of LPs as parallel market makers extends quite elegantly to SRMs.
+The combined market simply uses the sum of the scoring rules $S_{G_i}$ of all the component LPs, or equivalently uses a single scoring rule $S_G$ generated by the sum of the generating functions $G = \sum_i G_i$.
+See \S~\ref{sec:protocol_msr} for the full details of the scoring rule version of our protocol.